amelia-jabir/GameAPI/README.md

 # GameAPI
-A plugin, that is mainly used to easily create minigames!
+An API I have recently made, that is mainly used to easily create cool minigames.
 * `Creation Date: 28th July 2020`
 * `Project Position: Leader/Maintainer`